cube3power/atsd/rule-engine/functions-db.md

 ## Overview

-The `db_*` functions retrieve series and message records from the database.
+The database functions provide a way to retrieve series and message records from the database at any stage of the rule evaluation process.

-The `db_last` and `db_statistic` functions provide a way to retrieve the last detailed or averaged value stored in the database for a series which may be different from the series in the current window.
-The functions can be used to compare different series for correlation purposes.
+The `db_last` and `db_statistic` functions allow retrieving the last stored value or to calculate a statistic from stored values.
+The queried series may be different from the series in the current window.

-* The `db_last` function retrieves the last value stored in the database for the specified series.
-* The `db_statistic` function retrieves an aggregated value from the database for the specified series.

-The `db_message_count` and `db_message_last` functions allow one to add conditions based on existence of messages as well as to correlate time series and messages.
+The `db_message_count` and `db_message_last` functions can be used to test events for presence as well as to correlate time series and messages.

-The `executeSqlQuery` function retrieves the results of an SQL query executed against the database.
+The `executeSqlQuery` function retrieves the results of a user-defined SQL query.

 ## Reference